mako-framework/docs/04_databases_sql/03_orm.md

 #### <a id="traits:nullable" href="#traits:nullable">Nullable</a>

-If you have database columns that allow `null` values then you can use the `NullableTrait` to automatically replace empty strings with `null` when inserting or updating records.
+If you have database columns that allow `null` values then you can use the `NullableTrait` trait to automatically replace empty strings with `null` when inserting or updating records.

 All you have to do is to use the trait and configure your nullable columns using the `$nullable` property.